 D. Science Center Directors.

-(1) Implement an EMS at their respective facilities, following the process established by the OMS.
+(1) Implement an EMS at their respective facilities and/or centers, following the process established by the OMS.

 (2) Address objectives and target identified by the respective CFT.

 (3) Conduct mission operations in a manner consistent with the objectives and targets of the EMS.